-For 2017/18 some individuals qualify for a 0% starting rate of tax on savings income up to £5,000.
+In addition some taxpayers may be entitled to the starting rate for savings which taxes £5,000 of interest income at 0%.
 However this rate is not available if non-savings income (broadly earnings, pensions, trading profits and property income) exceeds the starting rate limit.